Lily Safra: Research on healthcare

 In 2009, Safra was honored by the Elton John AIDS Foundation with its "An Enduring Vision" award for her long-time support.
 In October 2013, Safra donated $1 million in support of the foundation's grant-making programs.
 That same year, Safra contributed $16 million toward Edmond and Lily Safra Children's Hospital in Tel HaShomer.
 She also donated $5 million toward the One Laptop Per Child project.

 She established the Edmond J. Safra Family Lodge, for patients battling illnesses, as well as their families, at the National Institutes of Health near Washington, D.C.
 In July 2010, she donated 8 million euros to the Institute for Brain and Spinal Cord Injuries in Paris.

 The Foundation and Safra also helped establish the Edmond and Lily Safra Center for Brain Sciences at the Hebrew University, and the Edmond J. Safra Center for Bioinformatics and the Edmond J. Safra Center for Ethics at the Tel Aviv University.

 Safra served on the board of directors for the Michael J. Fox Foundation for Parkinson's research.
 In 2020, the Foundation announced the creation of The Edmond J. Safra Humanitarian Award to honor Mrs. Safra's profound philanthropic contributions to Parkinson's research and care.
 During her tenure as Chairwoman of The Edmond J. Safra Foundation, Lily Safra directed support to a number of initiatives at The Michael J. Fox Foundation, including early funding for the Parkinson's Progression Markers Initiative and The Edmond J. Safra Fellowship in Movement Disorders.

 Also in 2009, Safra promised the Claude Pompidou Foundation a donation of 7 million euros for the construction and completion of the Claude Pompidou Institute for Alzheimer's research and treatment in the city of Nice, France.
 The institute was inaugurated and welcomed its first patients in 2014.

 Safra was a Patron of Hope and Homes for Children in the UK and a supporter of its work for children in Romania.

 Arts and culture

-Safra was a member of the Chairman's Council of the Museum of Modern Art.
+Safra was a member of the Chairman's Council of the Museum of Modern Art and the David Rockefeller Council.

 On 3 February 2010, at an auction in London, Safra acquired L'Homme qui marche I, a life-sized bronze sculpture by Alberto Giacometti of a man, for £65 million (US$104.3 million).
 The purchase became one of the most expensive works of art and the most expensive sculpture ever purchased.

 In April 2019, Safra pledged €10 million towards the restoration of Notre-Dame de Paris after the fire which greatly damaged the cathedral.